 Upper School Science is designed to prepare students to use representations and models to communicate scientific phenomena and solve scientific problems.
 Students will engage in scientific questioning to extend thinking or to guide investigations within the context of the science course.
-Our student is able to connect and relate knowledge across various scales, concepts, and representations in and across domains.
+Our students are able to connect and relate knowledge across various scales, concepts, and representations in and across domains.

-The World Language department offers four languages to Upper School students: one classical, Latin, two modern, French and Spanish, and Mandarin Chinese.
+The World Language department offers three languages to Upper School students: one classical, Latin, and two modern, French and Spanish.
 Our students develop vocabulary, grammatical structures, reading comprehension and written and oral expression in the language of their choice through the integrated skills approach across three communicative modes: Interpersonal (interactive communication), Interpretive (receptive communication) and Presentational (productive communication).